robotology/gesture-recognition/README.md

 ![Diagram of All Gestures You Can architecture](misc/architecture.png)

-First, the dependencies have to be launched (`app/scripts/demoGestureRecognitionDependencies.xml`), then the main modules (`app/scripts/demoGestureRecognition.xml`).
-Finally, the script `app/scripts/demoRec_main.lua` has to be launched.
+If you are using kinect, the dependencies have to be launched first (`app/scripts/demoGestureRecognitionDependencies.xml`), otherwise you just have to launch the main modules (`app/scripts/demoGestureRecognition.xml` if you are using kinect, `app/scripts/demoGestureRecognitionStereo.xml` if you are using stereo).

 The commands that have to be provided are, respectively: